-- (i) Identification and description of existing, committed and planned ASRs that would likely be affected by the Project, including those earmarked on the relevant Outline Zoning Plans, Development Permission Area Plans, Outline Development Plans, Layout Plans and other relevant published land use plans, including plans and drawings published by the Lands Department and any land use and development applications approved by the Town Planning Board.
+- (i) Identification and description of existing, committed and planned ASRs that would likely be affected by the Project, including those earmarked on the relevant Outline Zoning Plans, Development Permission Area Plans, Outline Development Plans, Layout Plans and other relevant published land use plans, including plans and drawings published by Lands Department and any land use and development applications approved by the Town Planning Board.
 The Applicant shall select the assessment points of the identified ASRs that represent the worst impact point of these ASRs.
 A map clearly showing the location and description such as name of buildings, their uses and height of the selected assessment points shall be given.
-The separation distances of these ASRs from the nearest emission sources shall also be given. - (ii) Provision of a list of air pollutant emission sources, including any nearby emission sources which are likely to have impact related to the Project based on the analysis of the construction and operation activities in section 1 above.
-Examples of construction phase emission sources include site clearance, excavation, backfilling, stock piling, material handling, and vehicular movements, etc. Examples of operation phase emission sources include exhaust emissions from vehicles and industrials chimneys, etc. Confirmation regarding the validity of assumptions adopted and the magnitude of activities (e.g. traffic flow and speed prediction of road sections for the purpose of air quality impact assessment and volume of construction material to be handled, etc.) shall be obtained from the relevant government departments/authorities, where applicable, and documented in the EIA report. - (iii) Identification of existing and potential chimneys and obtainment of relevant chimney emission data in the assessment area, where appropriate, by carrying out a survey for assessing the air quality impact of air pollutants through chimneys.
+The separation distances of these ASRs from the nearest emission sources shall also be given. - (ii) Provision of a list of air pollution emission sources, including any nearby emission sources which are likely to have impact related to the Project based on the analysis of the construction and operation activities in section 1 above.
+Examples of construction stage emission sources include reclamation, site clearance, excavation, backfilling, vehicular movements, etc. Example of operational phase emission sources include industrial chimneys, vehicular emissions from the project and the road network within the assessment area.
+Confirmation regarding the validity of assumptions and the magnitude of activities (e.g. volume of construction material to be handled, etc.) shall be obtained from the relevant government departments/authorities, where applicable, and documented in the EIA report.
+Validity of the traffic flow and traffic speed prediction shall be confirmed with Transport Department and documented in the EIA report. - (iii) Identification of chimneys and obtainment of relevant chimney emission data in the assessment area, where appropriate, by carrying out a survey for assessing the cumulative air quality impact of air pollutants through chimneys.
 The Applicant shall ensure and confirm the validity of the emission data used in their assessment.
-Any errors found in their emission data used may render the submission invalid.

-(iv) The emissions from any concurrent projects identified as relevant during the course of the EIA study shall be taken into account as contributing towards the overall cumulative air quality impact.
-The impacts at the existing, committed and planned ASRs within the assessment area shall be assessed, based on the best information available at the time of assessment.
+Any errors found in their emission data used may render the submission invalid. - (iv) The emissions from any concurrent projects identified as relevant during the course of the EIA study shall be taken into account as contributing towards the overall cumulative air quality impact.
+The impact at the existing, committed and planned ASRs within the assessment area shall be assessed, based on the best information available at the time of assessment.